Acadia National Park Elopement

 Between Mount Desert Island and the mainland town of Trenton, you’ll find Thompson Island.
 This is where the visitor center for Acadia National Park is located.
 However, there is also a picnic area with an open field open from mid-April through the end of November.
 The picnic area overlooks the Mount Desert Narrows.
 Keep in mind that your permit gives you authorization to use the area and tables, but it is not a reservation.
 With that in mind, if you’re planning a small wedding, come early.

-Guest limit – 50 people max
+Guest limit – 50 people

 Schoodic Point

-Schoodic Point, located at the southern tip of Schoodic Peninsula in Winter Harbor, Maine, provides one of the best places to elope with a view of the rushing waves.
+Schoodic Point, located at the southern tip of the Schoodic Peninsula in Winter Harbor, Maine, provides one of the best places to elope with a view of the rushing waves.
 You can also see epic views of Cadillac Mountain here.

-Guest limit – 25 people max
+Guest limit – 25 people

 Frazer Point Picnic Area

 Frazer Point Picnic Area is perfect for small weddings and elopements alike.
 You can see Winter Harbor, Maine from Frazer Point.
 There’s a 40-foot pier with a floating dock here as well.
-The bathroom here is usually closed mid-October, so this is important to consider if you are planning a wedding ceremony with family and friends.
+The bathroom here is usually closed in mid-October, so this is important to consider if you are planning a wedding ceremony with family and friends.

-Guest limit- 50 people max
+Guest limit- 50 people

 If you’re eloping at any of these locations, please remember to leave no trace.
 Leave the area better than you found it.
 It’s also important to remember that Acadia National Park is a public space, so your elopement isn’t a private event.
-Time allowed for outdoor events is about an hour, and there are maximum usage limits for certain areas of the park in place.
-Please talk to the park rangers to make sure you’re following the latest information for the given elopement location you have selected.
+The time allowed for outdoor events is about an hour, and there are maximum usage limits for certain areas of the park in place.
+Please talk to the park rangers to make sure you’re following the latest information for the elopement location you have selected.

 When to Elope in Acadia